-The Legal Services Corporation (LSC) issues these Instructions describing the conditions under which applications will be received for the 2015 Technology Initiative Grant (TIG) program and how LSC will determine which applications it will fund.
+The Legal Services Corporation (LSC) issues these Instructions for submission of applications for the 2016 Technology Initiative Grant (TIG) program and guidance on how LSC will determine which applications it will fund.
 LSC's TIG program was established in 2000.
-Since that time, LSC has made over 570 grants totaling more than \$46 million.
+Since that time, LSC has made over 600 grants totaling more than \$53 million.
 With these grants, LSC grantees have built a foundation for more efficient and effective service delivery that includes national systems for statewide websites; enhanced capacity for intake and case management systems; and automated forms to support pro se assistance, staff, and pro bono efforts.

-A. Purpose of the Technology Initiative Grant Program
+A. Purpose and Key Goals of the Technology Initiative Grant Program

 TIG awards are intended to improve legal services delivery to the low-income population and to increase access by low-income persons to high quality legal services, to the judicial system, and to legal information.
+Through the Technology Initiative Grant program LSC encourages grantees to use technology in innovative ways to: